Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Preliminaries

 \subsection{The Martingale Problem Approach}

 In the 1960s, Stroock and Varadhan introduced the martingale problem as a framework for characterizing Markov processes~\citep{stroock1997multidimensional}.
-This approach also serves as a powerful tool for establishing weak convergence to a Markov process~\citep{ethier2009markov} and has been applied in \cite{benveniste2012adaptive, gadat2018stochastic, liang2023asymptotic} to derived FCLTs for various SA-based algorithms.
+This approach also serves as a powerful tool for establishing weak convergence to a Markov process~\citep{ethier2009markov} and has been applied in \cite{benveniste2012adaptive, gadat2018stochastic, liang2023asymptotic} to derive FCLTs for various SA-based algorithms.
 In this paper, we also leverage this method to prove our main results.

-The following definition is a slight adaptation of those in \cite{stroock1997multidimensional, ethier2009markov}, tailored to address our specific problems.
+Before introducing the formal definition of the martingale problem, we first specify the limiting process that arises in our setting.
+In our context, the limiting process is a multi-dimensional Ornstein-Uhlenbeck process, defined as the solution to the following stochastic differential equation (SDE)

+where $B, \Sigma \in \RB^{d \times d}$ and $\Sigma$ is positive definite.
+Given an initial distribution for $\uu(0)$, the solution to~\eqref{eq:sde-general} exists uniquely.
+Furthermore, this solution is a time-homogeneous Markov process~\citep[Chapter 5, Section 3]{ethier2009markov}.
+To characterize this process, its \textit{infinitesimal generator} is defined as

+Here we restrict attention to the space of compactly supported smooth functions $C^\infty_c(\RB^d)$.
+For the SDE in \eqref{eq:sde-general}, this choice is sufficient because the generator $\AM$ restricted to $C^\infty_c(\RB^d)$ uniquely characterizes the associated diffusion process; see \cite[Chapter~8, Theorem~1.6]{ethier2009markov}.